ew314/sgRNA_seq2seq/README.md

 ---
 Relative activity predictor
 ---------------------------------
-This model is trained to predict the relative activity of mismatched sgRNA with its original matched sgRNA
+This model is trained to predict the relative activity of mismatched sgRNA with its original matched sgRNA.

 ---
 seq2seq-attention